Browned Butter Scallops and Burst Tomato Basil Pasta.

 - kosher salt and black pepper

 - 1 pinch crushed red pepper flakes

 - 2 ears corn, kernels removed from the cob

-2. Meanwhile, heat a large skillet over medium heat.
+2. Meanwhile, heat 2 tablespoons of olive oil in a large skillet over medium heat.
 Season the scallops with salt and pepper.
-Add 2 tablespoons olive oil to the skillet and when the oil shimmers, add the scallops and sear on both sides until browned, about 2-3 minutes.
+When the oil shimmers, add the scallops and sear on both sides until browned, about 2-3 minutes.
 Remove the scallops from the skillet to a plate.